Auto Ignition Systems

 In the LSDD the emphasis is in placing the vent (with its high velocity jet) for maximum interaction with the soot cloud.
 During the power stroke, the pressure drops in the combustion chamber more rapidly than in the MCs, and highly reactive gases are expelled from the MC at high speeds into the soot cloud.

 LSDD is at 'normal' diesel compression ratio and consists of a piston with micro-chambers (MC) with one MC/Injector Spray and one Vent/MC is located to receive a lean charge during injection.
 Jets from MC create high turbulence during expansion of the charge.
-Expansion is faster in the combustion bowl as pressure is lower.
+Expansion is faster in the combustion bowl as pressure is lower at that point.

 In addition, the soot level remains at a reduced level when high levels of exhaust gas recirculation (EGR) are used to reduce NOx.
 The LSDD has been shown to be completely different and more effective than an air cell.
 Sonex LSDD experience with multi-cylinder turbo-charged engines shows an overall cycle soot reduction of 50% and an accompanied 10% reduction in NOx (without EGR).